-Safe space to ask and discuss various topics and develop planning and organisational skills.
+This is a safe space to ask and discuss various topics and develop planning and organisational skills.
 You will form connections with peers and the local community and develop confidence in expression and understanding of personal faith as well as learn to speak confidently in large and small groups.
 By studying this subject, you will acquire skills that are transferable across all school subjects.